Jun-jie-Huang/OTTeR/README.md

 ##### Step 1-1: Link table cells with passages using BLINK

-We strongly suggest that you downloading the linked dataset from this link and skipping this step, since it costs too much time.
-You can download the files from this link TODO.
+We strongly suggest you to download our processed linked passage from [all_constructed_blink_tables.json](https://drive.google.com/drive/folders/1aQTOWdJ-khBm7x30y9w7LLTgT3tQ0xCy?usp=sharing) and skipping this step 1-1, since it costs too much time.
+You can download the `all_constructed_blink_tables.json.gz` file, then unzip it with `gunzip` and move the json file to `./data_wikitable`.
+After that, go tohttps://drive.google.com/drive/folders/1aQTOWdJ-khBm7x30y9w7LLTgT3tQ0xCy?usp=sharing step 2-2 to preprocess.
+(You can also use the linked passages [all_constructed_tables.json](https://drive.google.com/drive/folders/1aQTOWdJ-khBm7x30y9w7LLTgT3tQ0xCy?usp=sharing) following OTT-QA)

-The running script:
+If you want to link by yourself, you can run the following script:

 ```
 cd scripts/